etf-unibl/connect4-micro/README.md

 This poject show how to make [connect four game](https://en.wikipedia.org/wiki/Connect_Four) using microcontroller 8051 and RGB LED dot matrix display.
 The document contains instructions how to build the project from ground, hardware components and software used in this project.
 They describe all steps needed to make hardware layer.
 It contains instructions how to flash code to microcontroller and play game after completing previous steps.

 ### Hardware
-This section show which hardware components was needed to make hardware layer for this game.
+This section show which hardware components were needed to make hardware layer for this game.
 Hardware layer contains next components:
 * AT89S8253 microcontroller
 * Easy8051 v6 development board *